aroberge/friendly-traceback-docs/docs/source/design.rst

 Variable information
 ---------------------

+.. sidebar:: Very old version!

+    The screenshots on this page have been done with a very old version of friendly (likely before version 0.1).

 friendly include the value of all known variables found on the lines of code shown; earlier versions, such as that shown in the example below, included only variable information